-- a) Ensure that employers, particularly small businesses, are aware of relevant training providers and apprenticeship network organisations and are assisted to access support for training. - b) Actively work with training providers, including TasTAFE, to ensure training delivery meets the needs of industry and employers. - c) Where possible, enable access to the latest industry equipment and technology to support the delivery of training. - d) Provide industry input into development of VET training products through participating in the national training package development system and working with Skills Tasmania. - e) Support strategies that will increase the delivery of nationally accredited training and improve completion rates including promoting the use of Group Training Organisations (GTOs) where appropriate.
+- a) Ensure that employers, particularly small businesses, are aware of relevant training providers and apprenticeship network organisations and are assisted to access support for training. - b) Actively work with training providers to ensure training delivery meets the needs of industry and employers with particular focus on occupations identified as experiencing skills shortages (a key example being Certificate III in Commercial Cookery). - c) Where possible, enable access to the latest industry equipment and technology to support the delivery of training. - d) Provide industry input into development of VET training products through participating in the national training package development system and working with Skills Tasmania. - e) Support strategies that will increase the delivery of nationally accredited training and improve completion rates, including promoting the use of GTOs where appropriate.